TIMING FOR WEDDING PHOTOGRAPHY AND VIDEO

 1. Don’t try and fit in more events than you actually want or need.
 Stick to what’s important to you and forget about the rest.

 2. Make sure you have snacks and drinks during location photographs and video, because by that time you probably won’t have eaten for at least a couple of hours.
 And no one wants to be hangry on their wedding day!

 3. Run your timing by your key vendors and get advice from them (caterers, entertainment, celebrant, photographer, videographer etc).

 4. If your videographer has been filming with you right before you enter the reception, don’t schedule speeches for as soon as you enter.
 We need time to set up audio for speeches, and you’ll get a better quality video if you allow for this.

 5. Some venues have a policy of serving crew meals after all wedding guests have been served their mains.
-But it’s actually the best use of our time if we eat when you do, because we can’t film and photograph while people are shovelling delicious food in their mouths – it’s not the most flattering look!
+But it’s actually the best use of our time if we eat when you do, because we can’t film and photograph while people are eating – it’s not the most flattering look!
 You can usually request a time for crew meals to be served with your caterer.